sdattri/MIDAS_Spec_V1/README.md

 ## GET Values

-This call allows all accounts to receive values and other information on a specified RIN.
+Use this query to receive values and other information on a specified RIN.
 Pass a RIN with parameter RealTime to return the current value, or AllData to the ValueData endpoint to return the full schedule in either XML or JSON, as indicated in the header.

 **Endpoint:** `/ValueData`